 If you would like to progress to a BA(Hons) art and design degree at Kingston, you can have a pre-UCAS interview for a place at the University (subject to the content and standard of your work).
-View the Art and Design (Foundation) Diploma course pages for more information.
+View the Foundation Diploma in Art and Design course pages for more information.

 Foundation degrees are a new type of qualification that let you undertake academic studies while you're employed.
 Foundation degrees:

 - have flexible entry requirements and study times; and